 access: An execution-time action, to read or modify the value of an object.

 Note 1: Where only one of two actions is meant, read or modify.
 Modify includes the case where the new value being stored is the same as the previous value.
-Expressions that are not evaluated do not access objectsa
+Expressions that are not evaluated do not access objects

 3.1.2